ssyarlag/election-blog/content/post/2024-09-07-week-1-initial-analyses/index.md

 However, this competition appears to be driven by certain states that appear to be especially competitive.
 When focusing on recent elections, several states appear to consistently vote for one party, but others, especially as seen in the first and second maps may be more uncertain in their vote.

 ## 2: Which states vote blue/red and how consistently?
-First, it is important to note that several states that consistently voted for one party in the earlier elections in this dataset tend to consistently vote for the opposite party.
+First, it is important to note that several states that consistently voted for one party in the earlier elections in this dataset tend to consistently vote for the opposite party in later years.
 This may be associated with the shifts in political preferences of each party during the latter half of the 20th century (1).
 Thus, when making predictions about consistency for upcoming elections, it is better to consider voting patterns in more recent years, to reflect more recent trends in voting.

-Given this caveat, we can see that states in the south and middle of the United States have tended to consistently vote for Republicans, while those on the coasts and parts of the Midwest were more likely to vote Democrats when referencing the first map.
+Given this caveat, we can see that states in the south and middle of the United States have tended to consistently vote for Republicans, while those on the coasts and parts of the Midwest were more likely to vote for Democrats when referencing the first map.
 However, certain states, often at the fringes of these geographic regions, were less consistent, such as Michigan, Pennsylvania, Ohio, and Florida.
 This is more clearly seen in the second and third maps, which do not show a clear pattern/preference in each of these states.

 ## 3: Extension: Plot a swing map for each year.
 Which states are/have been battleground states?
 Which states are no longer battlegrounds?